 How can our neighborhood begin the process of installing speed cushions?

-The first step in the process is a traffic study, which will show the average speed of vehicles using a street.
+The first step in the process is residents talking with their neighbors to engage neighborhood support for possible installation of speed cushions.
+The second step would be a traffic study, which will show the average speed of vehicles using a street.
 To request a study, residents should complete and return the attached Speed Cushion Study Request form and obtain signatures representing ten households on the street.
 A separate form should be completed for each street where cushions are to be considered.
 Signing this form does not commit residents to support speed cushions, nor does it commit them to provide funding in the future.

 Speed Cushion Study Request

 - Residents should speak with their neighbors to gage neighborhood support for a possible traffic calming installation.

 - Residents complete and return a Speed Cushion Study Request form (PDF) with signatures representing ten households on the street where cushion are proposed.
 (Each additional street requires an additional form.)

 - City staff conducts a preliminary inspection of the street to determine if speed cushions are appropriate.
 If not, staff notifies residents in writing that their street is not eligible for speed cushions.